 - The rest of the info can be smaller print, people will now know what is missing and have an idea.
 If they need to they can stop and read the rest to get your contact number.

 - We typically put the 8X11 sheet in a page protector that is affixed to the neon poster board so that it is protected during rain.

-From Missing Pet Partnership: "Most pet owners post lost pet FLYERS that are 8 1/2″ X 11″ white pieces of paper and the only message conveyed is LOST DOG or LOST CAT.
+From Missing Animal Response Network: "Most pet owners post lost pet FLYERS that are 8 1/2″ X 11″ white pieces of paper and the only message conveyed is LOST DOG or LOST CAT.
 These are too small and very few people passing by even notice these.
 Even if drivers did manage to see the words “LOST DOG” very few will pull over to read the description of the lost pet.
 If instead you create a highly visible poster that conveys the message “LOST DOG–YELLOW LAB” or “LOST CAT–SIAMESE” or “LOST DOG–TAN TERRIER RED COLLAR” that every person driving by could quickly read, you will increase your probability of developing leads that will help you find your pet!"

 Missing Pet Partnership and Missing Animal Response Network founder Kat Albrecht shows samples of effective posters, shows how to make them, and the importance of following the "5+5+55 Rule" (and using giant, neon posters with giant sized font lettering) when creating lost pet posters.